Cherisse Osei: Musical career

 Osei was the drummer for The Faders from 2004 through 2006.
-The band was signed to Polydor and released the singles "No Sleep Tonight" and "Jump," each reaching numbers 13 and 21 in the UK Singles Chart, respectively.
+The band was signed to Polydor and released the singles "No Sleep Tonight" and "Jump", reaching numbers 13 and 21 in the UK Singles Chart, respectively.
 The Faders appeared on Veronica Mars and their music was featured on the show's soundtrack.

-In 2004, she recorded the drums for Mantas album Zero Tolerance.
+In 2004, she recorded the drums on former Venom guitarist Jeffrey "Mantas" Dunn's album Zero Tolerance.

 From 2006 through 2012 Osei played drums on Mika's studio work and tours.
 Her work with Mika led to appearances on Good Morning America, The Tonight Show with Jay Leno, Jimmy Kimmel Live, South by South West, Coachella Valley Music and Arts Festival, Fuji Rock Festival, Glastonbury Festival, and V Festival.
 During this period, she played drums in the 2008 Beijing Paralympics closing ceremony, performing a commissioned piece by composer Philip Sheppard in the Beijing National Stadium, an event that reached 1.5 billion TV viewers.

 In 2012, Osei began working with Bryan Ferry and Paloma Faith.
 She was featured with these artists on Late Night with David Letterman and The Tonight Show with Jay Leno.